gianky69/sdspeed/README.md

 Version and Authors
 ===================

-sdspeed 1.0 (18.MAR.2013) by Michael Mustun <michael.mustun@gmail.com>
+sdspeed 9.9.9 (DD.MMM.YYYY)
+ - (Maybe you... :)

+sdspeed 1.0.1 (09.OCT.2013)
  - Joseph Chiocchi (yyolk) for the sd_card.png icon, thank you!
 (Maybe you also provide the source file, svg?)
+ - Michael Mustun (flagsoft) minor changes, documentation

+sdspeed 1.0 (18.MAR.2013) by Michael Mustun <michael.mustun@gmail.com>
+- Initial version.
 - (Maybe you... :)

 Compile